About the course

 At all times we keep you at the centre of the learning process and we work hard to ensure you have a challenging but supportive experience.

-Wandle TSA in conjunction with IOE/UCL require a minimum of a 2.2 honours degree and GCSEs in English Language and Maths at Grade C/5 or above.
+Wandle TSA in conjunction with Roehampton University require a minimum of a 2.2 honours degree and GCSEs in English Language, Maths and Science at Grade C/5 or above.